Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 First Port-of-Call: Halong Bay, Vietnam

-The next morning we awoke in a dream.
-I looked out our window to discover we were surrounded by the emerald green waters and spectacular limestone cliffs of Halong Bay.
+I looked out our window to discover we are surrounded by the emerald green waters and spectacular limestone cliffs of Halong Bay.
 To fully appreciate this moment, you’d have to know a little more about my last visit to Vietnam (on Round-the World #3).

 After the aforementioned 36-hour train ride from Saigon to Hanoi, I’d woken up at 6am for a 2 ½ hour drive from Hanoi to Halong and then boarded a junk boat to finally have the opportunity to enjoy this view.